 One explanation may lie in the perception of many younger Jews that communal prayer is an obligation, rather than an opportunity.
 This perception can be a real barrier to a meaningful holiday experience.

 As a millennial rabbi, I find myself with a foot in each world.
 I have a deep appreciation for our tradition.
 The declaration of faith contained inis incredibly powerful in a world we can't control.
 The Torah portion we read on Rosh HaShanah, the (the binding of Isaac), brings new ideas and perspectives with each annual reading.
 The melody and theme of forgiveness that inspires is soul-rending.
 So many prayers perfectly encapsulate the experience of being human.
-Assuming, that is, that joining in communal worship experiences were reframed as a gift for the worshipper to open, rather than as a duty.
+Assuming, that is, that joining in communal worship experiences were reframed as a gift for the worshipper, rather than as a duty.

 I also understand the layers of baggage that many bring to their own experience of prayer.
 For many of my millennial contemporaries, the High Holidays evoke memories of long sermons, extended liturgies, uncomfortable clothes, and guilt trips about why they don't attend more often.
 I can say with confidence that this is a divide that clergy across North America are working tirelessly to bridge.